A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: DRL in Network Intrusion detection

 \section{DRL in Network Intrusion detection}

-DRL has shown remarkable capabilities and results in network intrusion detection past last few years \cite{nguyen2021deep, alavizadeh2022deep, rizzardi2023deep, vadigi2023federated, faker2019intrusion}.
-With combining deep learning and RL, researchers can develop highly efficient, automatic learning detection models.
+DRL applied to NID has shown remarkable capabilities in the past years \cite{nguyen2021deep, alavizadeh2022deep, rizzardi2023deep, vadigi2023federated, faker2019intrusion} as demonstrated by the rapid increase presented in \Cref{trend} .
+By combining deep learning and RL, researchers can develop highly efficient, automatic learning detection models.
 These studies highlight DRL’s powerful ability to process high-dimensional data and complex network environments \cite{faker2019intrusion}.
 It can not only improve detection accuracy and sensitivity, but also optimize its performance through a continuous and dynamic learning process, making network intrusion defence more intelligent and automated \cite{nguyen2021deep}.
-These advantages of DRL herald its widespread application and far-reaching influence in future NID research.
-In the following subsections, we aim to fully investigate current research and applications for last few years and present insightful views on deep reinforcement learning for network intrusion detection.
+These advantages suggest that DRL will play an increasingly important role in future NID research.
+In the following subsections, we aim to fully investigate current research and applications for last 5 years and present insightful views on deep reinforcement learning for network intrusion detection.